dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-04.md

 - **Security Recommendations:** The lab guides participants in accessing and utilizing security recommendations within the Vulnerability Management Dashboard.
 Participants will learn how to prioritize and implement recommended security measures to address identified vulnerabilities.

+- **Security baselines assessment:** The Security Baselines Assessment provides a comprehensive evaluation of an organization's security measures, offering a detailed overview and analysis of its current security posture.

 ## Lab objectives

 In this lab, you will perform the following: